Sourdough Shortbread Thumbprint Cookies

 4. Chill

-Wrap dough in parchment paper or cover in a bowl.
+Wrap dough in plastic wrap or cover in a bowl.
 Refrigerate for at least 2 hours (and up to 3 days).
 This step is essential for easy shaping and perfect texture.

 5. Shape